-This brings me to our recent hike to Rainbow Lake, which is 16 kilometers (10 miles) round trip and sees an elevation gain of 850 meters (2700 feet).
-It took us 3 hours to hike up and about 2.5 hours on the way down, including lots of stops for photos along the way.
+The hike to Rainbow Lake is 16 kilometers (10 miles) round trip and sees an elevation gain of 850 meters (2700 feet).
+It took us 3 hours to hike up and 2.5 hours on the way down, including lots of photo stops.

 The first hour of the hike is straight climbing.
-There has been a new hiking trail created over the first few hundred meters (previously you’d walk up a road) and there’s been a lot of trees slashed.
-You can see that it was done intentionally for controlled burn however it’s not very pretty to look at, unfortunately.
+There has been a newer hiking trail created over the first few hundred meters (previously you’d walk up a road).

 In order to protect Whistler’s water supply, there are three outhouses along the way.
 YES!
 You’ll come across the first one just as the trail narrows and heads into the forest.
-This is where the climbing – or as I call it, keeping up with Meaghan – really begins.
+This is where the climbing really begins.

 One of my favourite parts of the Rainbow Lake Hike is all the bridges along the way.
 There are several small wooden bridges, a very cool cable bridge, and a small suspension bridge all overlooking waterfalls of various sizes.
 They’re so beautiful!